-- Install a southbound left-turn lane along Tuner Hill Road. - Install a westbound right-turn lane along Rockland Road.
+• Install a southbound left-turn lane along Turner Hill Road.

 According to the findings, there will be some capacity deficiencies as a result of future year total traffic.
 The transportation consultant has made recommendations for improvements to be carried out in order to upgrade the existing level of service.
 The recommendations stated in the no-build condition are also applicable to the build condition.